Research and Creativity Celebration

 Submit a Project

-The deadline for abstract submissions for inclusion in the Spring Undergraduate and Creativity Celebration is March 29, 2013.
-Student submissions received after March 29 can still participate but will not be included in the program.
+Student submissions received after April 3 can still participate but will not be included in the program.